elmtree-askmo/cloudcannon-app/content/learn/nursing/how-can-decision-trees-be-used-to-manage-medication-errors-in-nursing-practice.md

 url: /learn/nursing/questions/how-can-decision-trees-be-used-to-manage-medication-errors-in-nursing-practice
 score: -1.0
 related_article1:
-    id: 169610
+    id: 169605
-    title: How can nurses manage emotionally charged situations to build trust with patients?
+    title: >-
+        What are the differences between routine and complex decision-making in nursing, and how does critical thinking apply to each?
     subject: Nursing
-    url: /learn/nursing/questions/how-can-nurses-manage-emotionally-charged-situations-to-build-trust-with-patients
+    url: /learn/nursing/questions/what-are-the-differences-between-routine-and-complex-decisionmaking-in-nursing-and-how-does-critical-thinking-apply-to-each
 related_article2:
-    id: 169601
+    id: 169608
-    title: What are some key strategies for building resilience in nursing, especially during long shifts?
+    title: >-
+        How can teamwork and collaboration be improved in healthcare settings to enhance patient care?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-some-key-strategies-for-building-resilience-in-nursing-especially-during-long-shifts
+    url: /learn/nursing/questions/how-can-teamwork-and-collaboration-be-improved-in-healthcare-settings-to-enhance-patient-care
 related_article3:
-    id: 169612
+    id: 169602
-    title: How can social awareness and relationship management improve interactions in healthcare settings?
+    title: >-
+        How can nurses effectively manage stress to prevent burnout and its impact on patient care?
     subject: Nursing
-    url: /learn/nursing/questions/how-can-social-awareness-and-relationship-management-improve-interactions-in-healthcare-settings
+    url: /learn/nursing/questions/how-can-nurses-effectively-manage-stress-to-prevent-burnout-and-its-impact-on-patient-care
 related_article4:
     id: 169610
+    title: >-
-    title: How can nurses manage emotionally charged situations to build trust with patients?
+        How can nurses manage emotionally charged situations to build trust with patients?
     subject: Nursing
     url: /learn/nursing/questions/how-can-nurses-manage-emotionally-charged-situations-to-build-trust-with-patients
 related_article5:
     id: 169601
+    title: >-
-    title: What are some key strategies for building resilience in nursing, especially during long shifts?
+        What are some key strategies for building resilience in nursing, especially during long shifts?
     subject: Nursing
     url: /learn/nursing/questions/what-are-some-key-strategies-for-building-resilience-in-nursing-especially-during-long-shifts
 ---